 Now David Johnson has been shipped to Houston and the Cardinals used the transition tag to retain Drake’s services.
 And why not?
 After the trade, Drake accounted for 60.7% of the team's rushing yards, an impressive share considering Kyler Murray ran for 265 yards in the same span.
 He also averaged 3.5 catches per game and 21 yards receiving while rushing for 5.23 yards per carry.
 (Johnson and Edmonds combined for 4.20 YPC behind the same offensive line.)

 Drake’s production, while impressive, wasn’t a fluke.
 Prior to his arrival, Johnson (four) and Edmonds (one) combined to have five games with at least 102 total yards.
 If we only look at the best Arizona running back each week through the first eight weeks, they would have combined to be the No. 5 fantasy running back at that point in the season.
 So the Arizona offense was producing fantasy points at the position even before Drake’s arrival.

 And it’s not like we haven’t seen this sort of production before from Drake.
 In the final five games of the 2017 season, when the Dolphins finally handed him the keys to the backfield, he averaged 119 total yards and 0.40 touchdowns per game.

 After the Cardinals’ decision to retain him with the transition tag, and the subsequent trade of David Johnson, Drake’s ADP is on the rise.
-He’s currently going off the board as the No. 13 running back near the 2nd/3rd turn in 12-team best ball drafts.
-I have him a couple of spots higher, as my No. 11 back in my Never-Too-Early Rankings since I like the upside of Arizona’s offense more than Oakland’s (Josh Jacobs) and Jacksonville’s (Leonard Fournette).
+He’s currently going off the board as the No. 11 running back in the early second round in 12-team best ball drafts.
+I have him a few spots higher, as my No. 8 back in our official 2020 projections.